-Trainees who are undertaking a University qualification must complete and submit Submission of Research Proposal - Pathway 1 (FOMS 7A) when the University has approved the research study, and enrolment completed.
+Trainees who are undertaking a University qualification must complete and submit Submission of Research Proposal - Pathway 1 (FOMS 7A) when the research study has been approved by the University, and enrolment completed.
 The submission of the form must be made by 15 February of OMS 2.

-Trainees who want to fulfil this requirement by enrolling in a PhD will need to discuss and obtain written approval from their DoT (in consultation with the Regional Surgical Committee).
+Trainees who want to fulfil this requirement by enrolling in a PhD will be required to first discuss and obtain written approval from their DoT (in consultation with the Regional Surgical Committee).
 This is to ensure trainees can balance other training requirements whilst undertaking this study.